billgraziano/xelogstash/README.md

 ### Scaling up
 1. Changes to the `.toml` require a service restart to take effect unless you set `watch_config = true`.
 This includes adding sources.
-1. The sample `sqlxewriter.toml` only reads 10 events per server per minute.
+1. The sample `sqlxewriter.toml` only reads 1 event per server per minute.
 This should be set to unlimited (`rows = 0`) or some high number like 20,000 (`rows = 20000`)
 1. There are two sample Extended Event session scripts.
-One captures logins and the other captures interesting events like errors, slow SQL, blocked procesess, mirroring events, and and writes to the error log.
+One captures logins and the other captures interesting events like errors, slow SQL, blocked procesess, mirroring events, and writes to the error log.
 1. I suggest capturing the `system_health`, `AlwaysOn_health`, and these two sessions.
+1. The `sources` can be broken out into a separate file named `sqlxewriter_sources.toml`.
+This makes the editing easier or allows the file to be generated from Puppet or some other tool.

 <a name="whats-new"></a>What's New